 A year after graduating college and both working in the real world they were married and started their life together.
 After a few bumps in the world of Advertising and Design Kenny decided he had enough and went back to his families pharmacy where he enjoyed the daily interactions with the customers.
 He strived to give his customers 100% customer care.

 However when Sarah was born at 34 weeks her prognosis was pretty bleak.
-With low apgar scores the doctors prepared Shelley and Kenny for the worst and told them that she would most likely be deaf, retarded, possibly blind and would never live on her own.
+With low apgar scores the doctors prepared Shelley and Kenny for the worst and told them that she would most likely be deaf, mentally challenged, possibly blind and would never live on her own.
 Devastated at that moment Shelley and Kenny worried and wondered what was to become of their new little baby.
 However, things turned around and 14 days after she was born both Shelley and Sarah went home to begin their new life together.
 And parenthood began…

 When Shelley’s blood pressure escalated out of control it was time to deliver the baby and at 12:00 noon a little 3lb 6oz baby girl who they named Hadley was born, with a loud cry.
 This thrilled both Shelley and Kenny, as in Sarah’s birth there was no cry.
 So they thought, thank god, we got through this again… But unfortunately on Hadley’s 10th day of life she suffered a grade 2 bilateral intracranial hemorrhage which changed her life and her families forever.